SumitKaushik1/Set-Up-Prometheus-Grafana-AWS/README.md

 - Ensure that all configurations comply with your security policies and best practices.
 - Adjust security group settings as necessary for your specific use case.

-next we will see in the nexr videi